eegsynth/eegsynth/doc/midi.md

 MIDI is also very useful to tweak parameters of the EEGsynth, such as frequency bands used in the EEG spectral analysis or to adjust thresholds on the fly.
 For example, we often use knobs and sliders of a MIDI control device (e.g. the Novation [Launch Control XL](https://novationmusic.com/launch/launch-control-xl)) in our live performance, or use it to simulate data in prototyping.
-We also use

 ## MIDI as input